Irvyne/iim-promo2021-a2-oop-di/README.md

 #### Pages > Article (article.php)

-Show all articles with a pagination (between 6-12 articles per page).
+Show one article via its id (use $_GET[]).

-Per article display the title, the excerpt, the creation date (and the author of the article).
+The page must display the title, the content, the creation date (and the author of the article).

 #### Pages > Login (login.php)